 The Court 300 was focused on offering a good fit, stability, durability, and comfort instead of focusing on providing a good outsole grip.
-The look of the shoe was different back then as it showcased a distinctive combination of polyurethane midsole and a rubber outsole that provided durability and great cushioning.
+The look of the shoe was different back then as it showcased a distinctive combination of polyurethane midsole and a rubber outsole that provided good cushioning.

 In 2014, the New Balance 300 silhouette was retroed and was given a make-over in the brand's factory in Flimby, UK.
 The brand's REVlite technology for midsole cushioning and a more lightweight upper construction along with a cushioned footbed, rubber outsole, and a padded collar were used for the retro version.

 Some other iterations of the NB 300 were made to offer a variety of choices when grabbing a pair of these retro pair of kicks.